 - Discuss some of your thoughts and concerns with your EP and what you would like from their involvement.

-- Complete our Request for EP Involvement Form and ensure it is signed by parent(s)/person with parental responsibility together with the General Data Protection Regulation Form.
-Ensure that you share our parent information leaflet.
+- Complete our Request for EP Involvement Form and ensure it is signed by parent(s)/person with parental responsibility.
+Ensure that you share our parent information leaflet and CWaN Privacy Notice.

-- Once signed, return the Request for EP Involvement Form and signature page of the General Data Protection Regulation Form to your EP.
+- Once signed, return the Request for EP Involvement Form to your EP.

 As a psychology service, we take requests for involvement from schools and other educational settings.
 If you are a parent/carer and think that your child would benefit from EP involvement, please discuss this with the relevant member of staff at your child's educational settings.
 This is usually the Special Educational Needs Coordinator (SENCo) or the Headteacher.
 It might also be worth exploring the range of information available if you and your child's school think that your child has additional needs.